 - Add coconut cream to the broth in the Instant Pot and stir.
 Taste the sauce and adjust seasonings as desired.
 If the sauce tastes too coconutty, add more salt and pepper until the coconut flavour dissipates to your liking.

 - To thicken the sauce, whisk 2 tsp tapioca flour with 2 tsp of cold water in a small bowl or measuring cup to make a slurry.
 Hit “Sauté” on the Instant Pot and wait until the broth begins to boil (this should only take a few seconds).
 While gently whisking the broth constantly, slowly add the slurry to the broth and whisk until the sauce is to your desired thickness (about 1 minute).
 Hit Cancel on the Instant Pot; pour the sauce in a measuring cup or gravy boat to pour on top of the chicken.

 - Serve Instant Pot Lemon Chicken with a starch component like potatoes, such as my Instant Pot “Garlic” Mashed Potatoes (Paleo, Whole30, low FODMAP), white rice (low FODMAP), or cauliflower rice (Paleo, Whole30).
 Place the chicken on top of the starch and pour the sauce on top.
 Garnish with lemon slices and thyme if desired.

 - Cuisine: American

-Keywords: instant pot lemon chicken, lemon chicken, weeknight dinner recipes, chicken recipes, instant pot recipes, paleo, whole30, low fodmap
+Keywords: instant pot lemon chicken, pressure cooker lemon chicken, instant pot, pressure cooker, weeknight dinner recipes, chicken recipes, instant pot recipes, paleo, whole30, low fodmap